dropps-io/lookso-protocol/LIPs/lip-social_media_feed.md

 Let's breakdown the _LSPXXProfilePost_ attributes:

-* **version** will allow clients that adhere to the protocol to display posts properly, even if some attributes change.
+* **version** allows clients that adhere to the protocol to display posts according to their version
 * **message** is the actual content of a post that will be displayed as text.
 * **author** is the address of the Universal Profile that submitted the post.
 * **validator** is the address of the contract that timestamped this particular post.
 Use it to retrieve the post data.